Explaining ‘Stimming’ or Self-Stimulatory Behaviors

 Next Steps

-Don’t forget, if there’s a behavior you can’t quite figure out the function of, or if you’re concerned that a behavior may disrupt your child’s life, talk with your child’s BCBA and RBT.
+Don’t forget, if there’s a behavior you can’t quite figure out the function of, or if you’re concerned that behavior may disrupt your child’s life, talk with your child’s BCBA and RBT.
 Together, you can work on a plan that will give your child the tools to live their best life!
 The main thing to remember with self-stimulatory behaviors is that we all want to feel good and we all do things to feel good.
 Our self-stimulatory behaviors keep us happy and allow us to feel good in our skin, even in situations that can make us nervous or upset.
 Just because a self-stimulatory behavior looks atypical does not mean it needs to stop happening.
 Everyone deserves to feel good in their skin!

 Written by: Olivia S. – M.A., BCBA